mwolson/emacs-shared/doc/install.md

 You may want to pick up [Homebrew](http://mxcl.github.io/homebrew/) for easier installation of other useful tools, though it's not a strict requirement.

+## (Windows only) Install chocolatey

+It's recommended to do an [individual install of Chocolatey](https://chocolatey.org/install#individual) to make it easier to install `fnm` for node.js installation later on.

 ## (Windows only) Install MSYS2

 You'll need a working version of `make.exe` in order to complete the bootstrap script.
 Here's the recommended steps for that: